bradonomics/bradonomics.com/_posts/2017-02-04-jekyll-dual-language.md

 ## Dates

-In order to have blog post dates in the appropriate language we've got to tell Jekyll what those dates are called.
+In order to have blog post dates in the appropriate language, we've got to tell Jekyll what those dates are called.
 Not only did I want the dates displayed in the correct language, I wanted them ordered differently.
-Since I was working with Thai language I wanted it output in day-month-year and in English month-day-year like this:
+Since I was working with Thai language I wanted it to output in day-month-year and in English month-day-year like this:

  - 4 กุมภาพันธ์ 2017
  - February 4, 2017